zerocode17/crud-challenge/README.md

 ## Overview

 This is a solution for a NextJS challenge to make a website where authenticated users can create posts and comments with texts or images.
-The has no routes, it handles everything in the home page, revalidating only necessary data, e.g. when adding post it revalidates the path but for comments the approach is to use optimistic UI and update the UI locally, that way when adding a comment it doesn't fetch all the posts again.
+The app has no routes, it handles everything in the home page, revalidating only necessary data, e.g. when adding post it revalidates the path but for comments the approach is to use optimistic UI and update the UI locally, that way when adding a comment it doesn't fetch all posts again.

 ## Architecture